codeseveneleven/siteconfiggitsync/README.md

 ## Changelog

+### 1.2.2

+Changed logic when the Eventhandlers actually act:
+  - if TYPO3 is in Production-mode
+  - if the Environment Variable SITECONFIGGITSYNC_ENABLE is set to 1

 ### 2.1.0
 - added new feature for automatic merge if possible
 - added config option in extension configuration to enable automatic merge